jessegahlla/learning-scala-practical-functional-programming-for-the-jvm/chapter_1/exercises/ch1_solutions.md

 	scala> (res19 - 32.0)*(5.0/9.0)
 	res21: Double = 2.361111111111111

-4. Answer:
+## Exercise 4

 	scala> :load Hello.scala
 	Loading Hello.scala...
 	Hello Jesse!

+## Exercise 5

-5. There is an error here, you must use just “:paste” and not “:paste -raw”
+There is an error here, you must use just “:paste” and not “:paste -raw”

-6. Answer:
+## Exercise 6

 	scala> :paste
 	// Entering paste mode (ctrl-D to finish)